Prof-M-s-Classroom/programming-assignment-2-ttran3300/Tran_TammyRPG/README.md

 ---

 ## **4. Game Traversal**
-(Describe how the game moves through the decision tree.)
 The game moves through the decision tree by starting at the root and moving to the left or right child node based on what the player chooses.
 The story repeats and continues until a leaf node is reached which will cause the story to end.

 - How does user input determine the path taken?